SzymonNowakowski/DMRnet/README.md

    (we would expect to get the same results with the new version v.
 0.3.0 as were obtained in the summer of 2021 with v.
 0.2.0).

-   Care was taken to reproduce the same results, among others the new calculations in v.
-0.3.0 are started from the same seed values.
+   Care was taken to reproduce exactly the same results, as an example: the new calculations in v.
+0.3.0 were started from the same seed values.
 However, calculations in v.
 0.2.0 were much less stable and required `try ... catch` block to complete.
 Thus, from the first failed (and restarted) calculation in v.
 0.2.0 the new and old results start to diverge.
 It does not eliminate possibility to compare the resulting distributions.